XiangpengHao/tech_blog/content/posts/pmwcas-update.md

 and all existing frameworks are either working on inappropriate abstractions or making wrong assumptions.

 Thus I started the [VeryPM](https://github.com/XiangpengHao/VeryPM) project to build the whole persistent memory software (and eventually hardware) infrastructure from scratch.
+(VeryPM is currently a part-time research project, I would be extremely happy if I have the opportunities to realize it during my Ph.D. life.)

 The PMwCAS will be one of the essential building blocks in the VeryPM; it thus needs to be correct and efficient.